dkarter/alfred-switch-audio/README.md

 ## Installation

-Download the workflow from GitHub and open it.
+Download the workflow from GitHub the [latest release page](https://github.com/dkarter/alfred-switch-audio/releases/latest) and open it :)

 ## Usage